![]() |

 * | Biennial intake to enhance students’ resources and learning |

-* | Allows students to choose between a research stream or advanced clinical stream |
+* | Allows students to choose between a clinical research stream or clinical coursework stream |

 * | Adopts a range of pedagogies including lectures, tutorials, e-learning platforms and clinical placements |